Spatial Data Science Masters Program

-- Understand and contribute toward the significant technical and societal challenges created by large location-based data environments, including architecture, security, integrity, management, scalability;
+- Understand and contribute toward the significant technical and societal challenges created by large location-based data environments, including architecture, security, integrity, management, and scalability;

-- Understand how spatial data can be acquired and used to support various forms of analysis, modeling and geo-visualization in large data environments; and
+- Understand how spatial data can be acquired and used to support various forms of analysis, modeling, and geo-visualization in large data environments; and

 - Understand how artificial intelligence, machine learning, and data mining can be used to augment the typical geographic information science (GIS) concepts and workflows to intelligently mine data to provide enterprise-centric solutions for a variety of societal challenges and issues spanning the public, private and not-for-profit sectors.

 Upon graduation, students will have data science skills and will be uniquely qualified to lead data science teams in companies and organizations working with geolocated information, conducting data analytics in startups and tech companies with location-based data, and using emerging technologies with spatial data.

 Students complete a core set of courses to provide a foundation in information engineering, spatial analysis and thinking with their choice of electives to optimize their preparation for their preferred career path and unique professional opportunities.

 Students will understand the overall field of data science, the role of the analyst and/or data scientist, and the domains where spatial data science skills can be applied to critical organization missions.
 They will understand how data management, data visualization, and artificial intelligence techniques (specifically data mining and machine learning) are critical to the spatial analysis process and how these can be applied to real-world challenges.
 Throughout their course work, students will assemble a digital portfolio that is intended to help them demonstrate their capabilities and skills for the job market.